ragoragino/ebpf-explorations/netnstracing/Readme.md

 ]
 ```

 Even though we see how a communication between containers and from containers to default network namespace (via docker0 bridge) is achieved, how a communication of containers with outside world is established?
 This is where iptables come into play.
 Docker by default establishes several iptables rules, in the nat and filter tables.
 For outbound traffic, there needs to be firstly a rule that will allow forwarding the traffic from the docker0 bridge to the outside world.
-This is specified in the filter table and forward chain (rule 5):
+This is specified in the filter table and forward chain.
+In my case, we can see it as a rule 5 that accepts all traffic that arrives from the docker0 interface and is destined for all interfaces but docker0 (we can even see some packets being accepted in that chain):

 ```console